statecharts/statecharts.github.io/_glossary/initial-state.md

 ---
 title: Initial state
-oneliner: The state which is entered when a state machine starts
+oneliner: The state which is entered when a state machine starts, or when a compound state is entered
 primaryImage: initial-state.svg
 keywords: initial, starting state, start state
 breadcrumbs: